 Report from the Board of Trustees

-- An increase in the general salary pool was set at 2 percent.
+The overall increase in both the faculty and staff salary pools is 2 percent; staff who currently earn $100,000 or more will be limited to a $2,000 increase.
 Additional money was set aside to target salaries lagging the marketplace.
 Pay increases for union members are dictated by contract.

 Depending on the health insurance plan selected, employees will see between $4 and $34 per month increases in health insurance premiums (the new rates will be available on the Human Resources website later this month).
 These are the smallest monthly increases seen within the last several years, and the College's Benefits Committee continues its work in researching the best long-term options for the College and its employees.

 In other business, the Admissions and Financial Aid Committee heard an update on the Class of 2022 and on the College’s approaches to financial aid packaging.
 On Wednesday evening, members of the Board gathered in the Los Angeles office of Bloomberg for a panel discussion about the entertainment industry.
 The panel was moderated by trustee Matthew Winkler ’77 H’00 P’13 and featured trustee and television executive Samie Falvey ’96, talent agent Molly Mandel ’04, and actor, writer and director Josh Radnor ’96.